History of the Jews in Chicago: Immigration from Eastern Europe

 The first wave of Eastern European Jewish immigration began in the 1870s, with many arriving from shtetls in Poland and Russia.
 These Eastern European Jews largely settled in the Maxwell Street area on Chicago's Near West Side, one of the city's poorest neighborhoods at the time.
 They founded the Maxwell Street Market and established 40 synagogues.
 Many worked as artisans, factory laborers (primarily in the clothing industry), peddlers, and small-scale merchants.
 Irving Cutler noted that this community recreated elements of the Old World shtetl, with its numerous Jewish institutions and culture.

 Eastern European and German Jewish communities in Chicago remained largely separate until the mid-20th century due to differing cultural and religious practices.

 By the 1910s, Eastern European Jews began relocating to wealthier neighborhoods.
 The largest group moved to North Lawndale on the West Side, while others settled in Northwest Side neighborhoods including Albany Park, Humboldt Park, and Logan Square.
 Lakefront neighborhoods on the North Side including Lakeview, Rogers Park, and Uptown also attracted Eastern European Jews.
 Additionally, some joined the established German Jewish community on the South Side.

+The Maxwell Street area became a center of Jewish-American organized crime in America, when the area was dominated by Eastern European Jewish immigrants from the 1880s to the 1920s.
+Like other ethnic groups in the area, the Jews organized themselves into gangs.
+The Chicago Tribune in 1906 referred to the Maxwell Street area as "the crime center of the country".
+Other contemporary news reports refer to it as "Bloody Maxwell" and "the Wickedest Police District in the World."
+Independent Jewish groups ran by gangsters like Jules Portuguese, Davy Miller and Benjamin Zuckerman ran the Maxwell Street and greater Lawndale areas.
+Later Chicago Outfit affiliated Jews like Leonard Patrick and David Yaras took over the area when they killed Zuckerman and unseated his organization.

 Early communities in satellite cities

 In the 19th century, Jews began settling in the satellite cities surrounding Chicago.
-As urban sprawl grew, these areas were gradually incorporated into the broader Chicago metropolitan area.
 Jewish communities and synagogues were established in many of these cities, including Waukegan, Maywood, Chicago Heights, Joliet, Elgin, and Aurora, as well as Hammond and Gary in Northwest Indiana.
+As urban sprawl expanded, these areas were gradually incorporated into the broader Chicago metropolitan area.

 Growth and suburbanization

 By 1930, Chicago's Jewish population had grown to 275,000, making it the third largest Jewish community in the world after New York City and Warsaw.
 Eastern European Jews made up 80% of the city's Jewish population, which accounted for 8% of Chicago's total residents at the time.
+The 1954 Study of the Jewish Population of Chicago made the following estimates of the Jewish population in 1931 by community area: